yongjinjiang/Hofstadter-Butterfly-TBG/readme.txt

 Git is a distributed  version control system.
-Git is a free distributed software under the GPL
+Git is a free distributed software under the GPL now change email